outerbounds/triton-metaflow-starter-pack/llm/README.md

 $ pip install tritonclient[all]
 ```

-Then, you can copy the `serve/client.py` script to the server and simulate another application requests predictions from the API:
+Then, you can copy the `serve/client.py` script to the server and simulate another application requesting predictions from your inference API:
 ```
 from client import *
 _ = batch_inference([